Get Ready To Rumbly Documentation

 ?

-• body (text of the message)
+• body (content of the message)

 • item_thread_top (first post in a thread, boolean)